Diana Ross: 1959–1970: The Supremes

 In June 1964, while on tour with Dick Clark's Cavalcade of Stars, the group scored their first number-one hit with "Where Did Our Love Go", paving the way for unprecedented success.
 Between August 1964 and May 1967, Ross, Wilson, and Ballard sang on ten number-one hit singles, all of which also made the UK Top 40.
 The group became a hit with audiences domestically and abroad, going on to be Motown's most successful vocal act throughout the sixties.

 Ross began to dominate interviews with the media, answering questions aimed at Ballard or Wilson.
 She pushed for more pay than her colleagues.
 In 1965, she began using the name Diana from the mistake on her birth certificate, surprising Ballard and Wilson who had only known her as Diane.
 Following difficulties with comportment, weight, and alcoholism, Florence Ballard was fired from the Supremes by Gordy in July 1967, hiring Cindy Birdsong from Patti LaBelle and the Bluebelles as Ballard's replacement.
 Gordy renamed the group Diana Ross & the Supremes, making it easier to charge a larger performance fee for a solo star and a backing group, as it did for other renamed Motown groups.
 Gordy initially considered having Ross leave the Supremes for a solo career in 1966, eventually changing his mind because he felt the group's success was still too significant for Ross to pursue solo obligations.
 Ross remained with the Supremes until early 1970.

 As the lead voice of the Supremes, she was really only the soul—or perhaps élan vital—of a machine, ready to plug into whatever arrangement, lyric, or show dress Berry Gordy and the Motown organization provided.
 She sang of the pain of love without appearing to suffer, but, that doesn't mean that the catch-phrases—'You keep me hanging on,' 'Where did our love go?'
 'Love is like an itching in my heart, and I can't scratch it'—were softened or somehow corrupted.
-Instead, they were transcended with the vivacity that is Diana Ross' great gift.
+Instead, they were transcended with the vivacity that is Diana Ross's great gift.
 No matter how she is stylized, no matter what phony truism she mouths, this woman always lets you know she is alive.